Jax Taylor Reflects On ‘Reckless’ Behavior Before Revealing He And Wife Brittany Have ‘Done A Lot For People’

 “I was watching the older episodes today & want to know if any of you regret past behaviors?” the fan asked.

-“Of course I do,” Taylor replied.
 “I was reckless with my life and I didn’t care about anyone or anything, downward spiral was happening.
 I was a complete wreck of a person.
 But it took me to hit rock bottom to figure it out.”

 In another post on Twitter, which came in response to a tweet from a fan that has since been deleted, Taylor revealed that he and Cartwright have done a lot for people before telling the fans that they simply haven’t seen his and Cartwright’s good deeds.